Roboy/tss18-robotsinmusicalimprovisation/README.md

 ```
 5. Install PyTorch

-If you don't need GPU Support or you are working on Linux with CUDA 9.0, try:
+If you are working on Ubuntu with CUDA 9.0, try:
 ```bash
 pip3 install torch torchvision
 ```